 There should be a setup screen/view that allows the user to connect to Xero and administer the connection.
-You should displaying the following:
+You should ensure you implement the following:

-Checkpoint 4a: What the current connection status is.
+Checkpoint 4a: Display the current connection status is.
 If disconnected provide a button to connect to Xero.

-Checkpoint 4b: The name of the organisation in Xero that has been connected to, you can get this from the Organisation endpoint.
+Checkpoint 4b: Display the name of the organisation in Xero that has been connected, you can get this from the Organisation endpoint.